MinnPost/migrate-drupal-to-wordpress/results.md

 - Other content items to investigate
     - Candidate (related to that elections group of modules)
     - Custom Spill (remember: this one has a field_departments field that lists relevant departments)
-    - Election (related to that elections group of modules)

     - Image (has a thumbnail as well as a big image)
     - Slideshow (has a thumbnail)
 - Author / user information